simplehostingserverd/truckingweight/SETUP.md

 # 🚀 Quick Setup Guide

-This guide will help you get the Cosmo Exploit Group LLC Weight Management System running locally in under 10 minutes.
+This guide will help you get the Cargo Scale Pro Inc Weight Management System running locally in under 10 minutes.

 ## Prerequisites